sumandeb003/GraphGPS4HT/README.md

 I spent the past few days digging into the HW2VEC tool.
 I had to read the source code, put a lot of print statements in the code to get clarity, and also modify or write some code to cater the tool to my needs.
 I got some insights into the tool's graph generation process.

 ### Conversion of HW circuits to Graphs using HW2VEC tool
-This conversion is done by the following methods of `hw2vec/hw2graph.py` in the following order:
+The following methods in `hw2vec/hw2graph.py` and their order constitute the ckt-to-graph conversion pipeline:

 **`HW2GRAPH.preprocess(path/to/HW/Circuit)`** - flatten all .v files of the HW circuit to one .v file, remove comments, remove underscores, rename as `topModule.v`